kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 #### Job file

 To specify the specific configuration for a test job, a job file can be used.
-The job file can also specify which workload configuration file to use as a template, which kwokctl configuration file to use, which seed file to use, and other settings specific to the job - actually all settings that is possible in the test script.
+The job file can also specify which workload configuration file to use as a template, which kwokctl configuration file to use, which seed file to use, and other settings specific to the job--actually all settings that is possible in the test script.

-That is when running the test script one only needs to provide the job file and the script will read all settings from it (overridable by command-line arguments).

-All the test jobs used previously to evaluate the plugin can be found under `data/jobs/`.
-An example of a job file (`data/jobs/all_synch_python/nodes4_pods16_prio4_util095_timeout10.yaml`) is:
+All the test jobs used previously to evaluate the plugin can be found under `data/jobs/kwok_workload_once`.
+An example of a job file is `data/jobs/kwok_workload_once/nodes4_pods16_prio4_util095_timeout10.yaml`:

 ```yaml
 workload-config-file: data/configs-workload/base.yaml